 A. Any person operating a vehicle on the street shall give his full time and entire attention to the operation of the vehicle.

-B. Any person who operates a vehicle in a careless, inattentive or imprudent manner, without due regard for the width, grade curves, corners, traffic, weather and road conditions and all other attendant circumstances is guilty of careless driving.
+B. Any person who operates a vehicle in a careless, inattentive or imprudent manner, without due regard for the width, grade curves, corners, traffic, weather and road conditions and all other attendant circumstances is guilty of a misdemeanor.
 (66-8-114 NMSA 1978)

-12-6-12.5 OPERATORS AND CHAUFFEURS MUST BE LICENSED
+12-6-12.6 OPERATORS AND CHAUFFEURS MUST BE LICENSED